 Now ensure that the two new scripts have the same ownership and permissions as the old ones.
 Then reboot to ensure that everything takes effect.
 After the server comes back up, ensure that all services and oratab are still pointing to the new grid home.
 Be sure to check “srvctl config” for the asm and listener services, and check the paths in /etc/oratab.

-4 comments on “Upgrading Standalone ASM to Oracle Grid Infrastructure?”
+4 Responses to “Upgrading Standalone ASM to Oracle Grid Infrastructure?”

 Leave a Reply